livecode/livecode/docs/notes-base/platforms.md

 (Sierra), you can add *Xcode 8.2* in the *Mobile Support* preferences, to let you test your stack on the *iOS Simulator 10.2*.

-We currently support deployment for the following versions of iOS:
+We currently support building against the following versions of the iOS SDK:

-* 10.2
+* 10.2 (included in Xcode 8.2)
-* 11.2
+* 11.2 (included in Xcode 9.2)
-* 12.1
+* 12.1 (included in Xcode 10.1)
-* 13.1
+* 13.1 (included in Xcode 11.1)

+Note that the minimum iOS version of the deployment target can be set from the iOS standalone settings, and it is not related to the version of the iOS SDK used to build the iOS standalone.

+For example, if you use Xcode 10.1 (thus iOS SDK 12.1) to build the standalone, and in the iOS standalone settings you have chosen "10 or later" for the deployment target, then the standalone will run on all devices running iOS 10 or later.
+In other words, you do *not* need to build the app using the latest Xcode version, if you want your app to run on devices running the latest iOS version.

 ## Android